Jerod Mayo: 2012 season

 Mayo was voted a defensive co-captain by his teammates for the fourth straight year.
 On November 16, 2012, Mayo was fined $10,000 for a late hit out of bounds on Week 10 against C. J. Spiller with the Buffalo Bills.
-This drew an unnecessary roughness call.
+That drew an unnecessary roughness call.

-Later in the year, he was selected to the 2013 Pro Bowl in recognition of his successful 2012 season.
+Later in 2012, he was selected to the 2013 Pro Bowl in recognition of a standout 2012 season.

 2013 season

 Mayo was placed on injured reserve on October 16 after tearing his pectoral muscle on October 13 in a Patriots comeback win against the New Orleans Saints.

 2014 season

 On October 16, Mayo was placed on injured reserve with a torn patellar tendon that he suffered in a game against the Buffalo Bills in Week 6.
 Without Mayo, the Patriots won Super Bowl XLIX after they defeated the defending champion Seattle Seahawks by a score of 28–24.

 2015 season

 Mayo's playing time dipped in the 2015 season, being behind Dont'a Hightower and Jamie Collins on the depth chart.
 On January 19, 2016, days before the AFC Championship against the Denver Broncos, Mayo was placed on injured reserve with a shoulder injury.

 On February 16, 2016, Mayo posted a message on his Instagram account announcing his retirement, thanking the Patriots for the previous eight years.